Kazmirchuk/nats-tcl/CoreAPI.md

 Resets the option(s) to default values.

 ### objectName connect ?-async?
 Opens a TCP connection to one of the NATS servers specified in the `servers` list.

-Unless the `-async` option is given, this call blocks in a (coroutine-aware) `vwait` loop until the connection is completed, including a TLS handshake if needed.
-With `-async` you can setup a trace on the `status` variable to get notified when the connection succeeds or fails.
+Without the `-async` option, this call blocks in a (coroutine-aware) `vwait` loop until the connection is completed, including a TLS handshake if needed.

+With `-async` the call does not block. `status` becomes `$status_connecting` and you can call `publish` & `subscribe` straightaway - they will be flushed once the connection succeeds.
+You can `vwait` or setup a trace on the `status` variable to get notified when the connection succeeds or fails.

 ### objectName disconnect
 Flushes all outgoing data, closes the TCP connection and sets `status` to `$nats::status_closed`.
 Pending asynchronous requests are cancelled.